apragsdale/mxb_tutorial/README.md

-Similarly, `demesdraw` is a package for plotting nice representations of demographic models using the `demes` specification, developed primarily by Graham Gower.
+Similarly, `demesdraw` is a package for plotting nice representations of demographic models using the `demes` specification, developed primarily by {user}(grahamgower).
 That will also get a proper release soon, but we'll also pull from git for that package as well.

+## Notebooks

+Under the `notebooks` directory, there are (or will be) a couple of jupyter-notebooks with examples or tutorials.

+## Models

+Under the `models` directory, there are a few example, and in the future inferred, demographic models in `demes` format.